 • Ownership Insecurity: Lack of legal documentation leaves the poor vulnerable to land grabbing and long-term legal disputes.

-4. Erosion of Government Trust
+4. Erosion of Government Trust (Corruption in UP’s Swamitwa Scheme)

-5. Call for Higher-Level Intervention
+5. Call for Higher-Level Intervention (Corruption in UP’s Swamitwa Scheme)

 The grievance bypasses local officials—who are the subjects of the complaint—and appeals directly to the Joint Secretary in Lucknow.
 This highlights a lack of faith in the local Mirzapur administration to self-correct, necessitating a high-level independent inquiry into the Sub-Divisional Magistrate (SDM) and their subordinates.

-The Digital Divide: Why the SVAMITVA Scheme is Failing the Needy in Lalganj
+Corruption in UP’s Swamitwa Scheme: Why the SVAMITVA Scheme is Failing the Needy in Lalganj

 The Ghost in the Machine: When Drones Can’t “See” the Poor